ZhijieGao829/GenerativeAI-Lab/Lab1/README.md

 If you created your OpenAI account before and your free trial has expired, you must:
 1. **Add a valid payment method** in the Billing section of your OpenAI account.
 Billing overview - OpenAI API
 2. **Have $1-$5 available** in your account to use the API.
-For reference, when I took this class, I added $10 to my account and only ended up using $0.78 by the end of the semester, even as the main programmer for my group who made most of the API calls.

 To keep costs low, I recommend sticking with gpt-3.5-turbo, which is the most affordable option.
+You typically need way less than $3 for all the tasks in this class.
 This means that keeping you API key safe is important, please follow the documentation in Lab1 to protect your key.
 If you work in a cloud environment, you can store your api key under the same directory of your notebook in a separate txt file, and read the file in your notebook to access your API key.
-A code sample for colab is as below:

 -Alternative Option to Avoid Costs: